mfergusson-ibm/lab/labs/lab02/README.md

 ```

-Note that it is a large image and can a good few minutes to import (5-10 cdmin)
+Note that it is a large image and can take a good few minutes to import (5-10 min)

 7. Verify image